Composition rules in depth: have a focal point

 Those of you who followed my series of blogs on 'The ten ingredients of great landscape photos' will know that composition comes very high up the list!
 Those of you who have attended any of my training courses will also know that I always teach composition as the first topic.
 Why?
 Because learning the art of composition is the most important skill for any developing photographer; in fact, simply by mastering composition, you can hugely improve your photos with any camera.
-It's for this reason that, over the next few weeks, I'm planning to do a series of articles on composition; and we're starting this week with the importance of having a focal point.
+It's for this reason that, in this series of blogs, we're looking in depth at the art of composition.

 The ingredients of great landscape photos